 * When measuring H2 water from water ionizers or hydrogen infusion machines, be sure to run the device for at least 20 seconds before taking the 6ml sample.
 This will insure that you are sampling fresh H2 water, not water which has been sitting in the machine.

-* After completing each measurement, be sure to completely rinse the graduated beaker to remove all H2Blue residue.
-If H2Blue residue is permitted to accumulate on the inside of the graduated beaker, this may result in inaccurate H2 readings.
+* After completing each measurement, be sure to completely rinse the graduated beaker and stir wand to remove all H2Blue residue.
+If H2Blue residue is permitted to accumulate on the inside of the graduated beaker or stirring wand, this may result in inaccurate H2 readings.

-* Be sure to use only the beaker supplied with H2Blue, and use exactly 6mL of water by filling until the bottom of the water's meniscus is at the top of the 6mL graduation mark.
+* Be sure to use only the beaker supplied with H2Blue (production batches are calibrated using this beaker), and fill the beaker until the bottom of the water's meniscus is at the top of the 6mL graduation mark (see diagram on right).

-* Fill the graduated beaker directly from the device without using any type of intermediate container (such as a drinking glass), and tilt the beaker slightly while filling to minimize any splashing, which could inadvertently force some of the dissolved gas out of the water.
+* Fill the graduated beaker directly from the device without using any type of intermediate container (such as a drinking glass or pitcher), and tilt the beaker slightly while filling to minimize any splashing, which could inadvertently force some of the dissolved gas out of the water.

-* Because dissolved H2 gas is volatile, avoid shaking the beaker when adding drops, which can significantly reduce the dissolved H2.
-It is better to "swirl" the sample or use a small straw (such as a coffee stirrer) to gently stir the reagent into the test sample.
+* Because dissolved H2 gas is volatile and escapes easily from water, avoid shaking or otherwise agitating the beaker when adding drops, which can significantly reduce the dissolved H2.
+It is better to "swirl" the sample or use a small straw (provided with each bottle) to gently stir the reagent into the test sample.

-* When approaching the titration endpoint, be sure to count the last drop which causes the 6mL test sample to remain pale blue.
+* When approaching the titration endpoint, be sure to count the last drop that causes the 6mL test sample to remain pale blue.